Looking for a truly extraordinary experience this summer? Check out the Alberta Birds of Prey Centre located in Coaldale, AB.

 A 20-minute scenic drive from the Heritage Inn Hotel and Convention Centre in Taber, AB, the Alberta Birds of Prey Centre boasts the largest birds of prey facility in Canada.
 The centre is not-for-profit, their primary focus is to rescue and release injured hawks, falcons, eagles, and owls back into the wild.

 Here are the top 5 things to do when visiting the Alberta Birds of Prey Centre this summer:

-- Hold an Owl - Each visitor, regardless of age, is invited to have a specially trained owl perched on their arm.
+- Hold an Owl* - Each visitor, regardless of age, is invited to have a specially trained owl perched on their arm.
+Be sure to bring a facemask from home if you'd like to hold an owl.
 Depending on the day, there are usually three types of owls available to be held: Burrowing Owl, Barn Owl and Great Horned Owl.
 Photos are encouraged, so be sure to bring your camera!

-- Watch a Flying Demonstration - See a hawk or eagle show off their incredible flying skills as a trainer talks about flying technics, facts about the species, and stories about life at the Centre.
+- Watch a Flying Demonstration* - See a hawk or eagle show off their incredible flying skills as a trainer talks about flying technics, facts about the species, and stories about life at the Centre.
 Flying demonstrations are performed every 90 minutes throughout the day (weather permitting).
+Benches at the flying field have been spaced to encourage proper social distancing.
 Note: Don’t worry about missing the presentation; before every flying demonstration a volunteer will walk around the site to gather any visitors who may want to view the demonstration.

 After your visit, check out the Alberta Birds of Prey Foundation's Facebook page for photos and stories from the centre all year round.

-The Alberta Birds of Prey Centre is open to the public 7 days a week from May 16th - September 2rd, 2019.
+The Alberta Birds of Prey Centre is open to the public 7 days a week during their spring/summer season.

 Photo courtesy of Travel Alberta.